With the rise of digitally distributed insurance and increased commoditisation, what does the future hold for traditional commercial insurance?

 Whilst there have been huge advances in online distribution for personal lines, commercial insurance has been relatively untouched by digital innovation.
 However, figures from the Department for Business show that this sector offers a growing opportunity, with a significant growth in the numbers of both small and medium sized businesses since 2000.

-Time to grasp the potential
+Time to grasp the potential of commercial insurance

 For commercial insurers that put a flexible and technology-enabled business model in place, there is considerable potential in the decade ahead.
 Many insurers still depend on pricing models that rely on spreadsheets and time consuming and expensive actuarial involvement.
 This doesn’t need to be the case as the intelligence of technology is evolving to accommodate more complex processes.
 With the new generation of rating and business driven rules software the possibilities for increasing speed and accuracy are significant.